jfcloutier/karma_system/design_notes/plans.md

 * a goal - an experience held by the CA and a desired impact on it, i.e. the persisting of a pleasant experience, or the termination of an unpleasant experience
 * a priority - determined by the graded normativity of the experience targeted by the intent
-* an affordance - how to achieve the goal by impacting (initiating, persisting, terminating) the observed experiences held by the umwelt CAs from which the targeted CA's experience was synthesized
+* a plan - how to achieve the goal by impacting (initiating, persisting, terminating) the observed experiences held by the umwelt CAs from which the targeted CA's experience was synthesized

-A CA's affordance is a list of directives, to be communicated to the umwelt CAs, to achieve the CA's goal.
+A CA's plan is a list of directives, to be communicated to the umwelt CAs, to achieve the CA's goal.

 A **directive** is a delegated, goal (an experience of umwelt CAs to impact) to be achieved by the umwelt *however it chooses*.

-The priority of an affordance reflects how unpleasant/pleasant the experience to impact is.
-Generally a directive from a high-level CA will have greater priority than that of a lower-level CA, but not always; low level CAs facing an "emergency" can override the affordances of higher-level CAs.
+The priority of a plan reflects how unpleasant/pleasant the experience to impact is.
+Generally a directive from a high-level CA will have greater priority than that of a lower-level CA, but not always; low level CAs facing an "emergency" can override the plans of higher-level CAs.

-The affordance's directives are communicated all at once by the CA to its umwelt at the end of the CA's current timeframe.
+The plan's directives are communicated all at once by the CA to its umwelt at the end of the CA's current timeframe.
 Keep in mind that, at any point in time, multiple CAs may be intending to act.

 ## Attention and action thresholds